Pathoschild/canimod.github.io/guides/using-mods.md

    mods.

 ### Downloading mods
-Once you have SMAPI, [Nexus Mods](https://nexusmods.com/stardewvalley) is the best place to find mods.
-You can also [discuss mods and modding in the official Stardew Valley forums](http://community.playstarbound.com/forums/mods.215/).
+Once you have SMAPI, [Nexus Mods](https://nexusmods.com/stardewvalley) is one of the best places to find mods.
+You can also [discuss mods and modding in the official Stardew Valley forums](http://community.playstarbound.com/forums/mods.215/), where you can also download other mods.

+(It is __strongly__ recommended you never use sites such as stardewvalleymods.net)

 A few tips for downloading mods: